newbielinuxuser/newsapi/readme.md

 ```
 By default password is empty if mysql_secure_installation not yet perform

-## Change .env file for database and config, look for the lines below and change it to your database setting accordingly
+## Change .env file for database and config, look for the code below and change it
 ```
 nano .env
 DB_DATABASE=newsapi_db